-The Forgotten Kingdom’s haunting music and narration conjures voices lost to war and upheaval, masterfully brought to life by Ukrainian sand artist Kseniya Simonova (US premiere) who creates, obliterates and morphs sand images in a flowing narrative.
-The lyrics are in Ladino, an endangered blend of archaic Spanish with Turkish and Greek, with English narration.
-Vocally, the music embraces the longing and gutsiness of Fado and Flamenco, with rich, intertwining melodies and cinematic soundscapes.
+Haunting music and storytelling from the Guy Mendilow Ensemble (somewhere between This American Life and a top-tier global concert) conjures voices lost to war and upheaval, masterfully brought to life by Ukrainian sand artist Kseniya Simonova (US premiere) who creates, obliterates and morphs sand images in a flowing narrative.

 The Forgotten Kingdom is a collection of early 20th century women’s songs from Sephardic communities of the former Ottoman Empire.

 Weaving these songs together, the show offers glimpses of the unraveling of an older world — not as we see it today, with the benefit of hindsight, but as ordinary people lived it, moment by moment, unaware of how the dots would finally connect.
 With heart, humour and enchantment, The Forgotten Kingdom renders scenes from daily life from the Great War and the dissolution of the Ottoman Empire to the glimmers of hopes of democracy, and the populist fascism that would ultimately cloak entire communities in a ‘shroud of oblivion.’

 The Guy Mendilow Ensemble transports audiences to the long-ago-and-far-away...to hold a mirror for our own here-and-now.